AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

   SortMeRNA requires a ribosomal (r)RNA database in the `rRNA_DB` directory.
 Update the `config.yaml` file with the filename of the database used.
 You can download the database from [SortMeRNA releases](https://github.com/sortmerna/sortmerna/releases/tag/v4.3.3).
 The file `smr_v4.3_default_db.fasta` was used for pipeline testing.

 - **Kraken2**
   Kraken2 requires a Kraken2-formatted GTDB.
 The GTDB release tested with this pipeline was 220.
-Pre-built Kraken2-formatted GTDB are avalible from [Kraken 2, KrakenUniq and Bracken indexes](https://benlangmead.github.io/aws-indexes/k2), and nstructions for building custom Kraken2-formatted GTDBs are available on the [Kraken2 GitHub repository](https://github.com/DerrickWood/kraken2).
+Pre-built Kraken2-formatted GTDB are available from [Kraken 2, KrakenUniq and Bracken indexes](https://benlangmead.github.io/aws-indexes/k2), and instructions for building custom Kraken2-formatted GTDBs are available on the [Kraken2 GitHub repository](https://github.com/DerrickWood/kraken2).

 - **RGI BWT/CARD**  RGI BWT requires the CARD (Comprehensive Antibiotic Resistance Database) database.
 The version tested in this pipeline was 4.0.1.
 The database can be located on a common drive or in your working directory.
   Instructions for installing the CARD database are available on [CARD RGI GitHub repository](https://github.com/arpcard/rgi/blob/master/docs/rgi_bwt.rst).